Seeking the Kingdom of God: From Religion to Relationship

 Matthew 6:33: Your Blueprint for Kingdom Living

-Now that we understand the why to replace anxiety with "trust" we must understand the what.
-This verse serves as a precise blueprint for how to operate within God's economy.
+Now that we understand why we should replace anxiety with trust, we must understand what that looks like practically.
+Matthew 6:33 serves as a precise blueprint for how to operate within God's economy.
 Let's break down the specific terms Jesus uses to see exactly what He requires of us.

-1. Seek (Greek: ζητέω zēteō): In the original Greek, zēteō means to "strive after," "aim at," or "crave something from someone."
+1. Seek (Greek: ζητέω, zēteō): In the original Greek, zēteō means to "strive after," "aim at," or "crave something from someone."
 It describes an active, persistent pursuit.
-It's an act of the will to deliberately desire something and move toward it.
+The verb tense Jesus uses implies continuous action — "keep on seeking" — not a one-time decision.
+It's an act of the will to deliberately desire something and move toward it day after day.
 We are not called to passively wait for the Kingdom to appear; we are to actively pursue it with the same energy that the world uses to pursue comfort and wealth.

-3. The Kingdom of God (Greek: βασιλεία basileia): The "Kingdom" refers to God's royal power, kingship, dominion, and right to rule.
+3. The Kingdom of God (Greek: βασιλεία, basileia; θεός, theos): The word "Kingdom" (basileia) refers to God's royal power, kingship, dominion, and right to rule.
+Combined with "God" (theos), the phrase describes the realm where God exercises His sovereign authority.
 This is the object of our search.
-To seek His Kingdom means to submit to His authority.
+To seek His Kingdom means to submit to His authority and will.
 It is the decision to live right now as if you are already under His direct reign, obeying His laws and following His King (Jesus) in every aspect of your life.

-4. His Righteousness (Greek: δικαιοσύνη dikaiosynē): While the Kingdom is His rule, righteousness is His character.
+4. His Righteousness (Greek: δικαιοσύνη, dikaiosynē): While the Kingdom is His rule, righteousness is His character.
 This word refers to "integrity," "rightness," "purity of life," and "correctness of thinking, feeling, and acting."
-Seeking His righteousness means aligning your character with His to do "those things that are pleasing in His sight," not just what is convenient or profitable (1 John 3:22).
+It describes the quality of being in right standing with God and living in a manner consistent with His nature.
+Seeking His righteousness means aligning your character with His to do those things that are pleasing in His sight, not just what is convenient or profitable (1 John 3:22).

-5. All These Things (Greek: πᾶσα pasa): This refers back to the context: food, clothing, and shelter.
+5. All These Things (Greek: πᾶς, pas): The word pas (appearing in various forms as pasa or pan depending on grammatical context) means "all," "every," or "the whole."
+Combined with "these things," it refers back to the context: food, clothing, and shelter.
 This is the promise!
-When the first four conditions are met (actively putting God's rule and character first), ALL the physical necessities of life are "added" to you.
+When the first four conditions are met (actively putting God's rule and character first), all the physical necessities of life are added to you.
 You do not chase them; they follow you!

 Frequently Asked Questions About Seeking the Kingdom